Membership Roster & Biographies

 C. Keith Campbell, of Seward, is a retired hospital administrator and national leader of the American Association of Retired Persons (AARP).
 Campbell served as chief executive officer of Seward General Hospital from 1971-90, and also held interim jobs as administrator of Seward’s Wesleyan Rehabilitation and Care Center, and of the Seward Chamber of Commerce.
 As a member of AARP’s national board of directors from 1996-2002, he served at different times as chairman and treasurer and on numerous AARP committees dealing with health care, insurance, finance, and government affairs.
 He has also been elected to the Seward City Council and school board, and to the Kenai Peninsula Borough Assembly.
 He fills the seat representing Alaskan health care consumers (2nd term; term expires 1/15/2015).

-Allen Hippler, of Anchorage, is the chief financial officer of Faulkner Walsh Constructors.
-From 2003-2010 he was a vice president with First National Bank of Alaska.
+Allen Hippler, of Anchorage, is a Vice President of Northrim Bank.
+He also serves as the Vice-Chairman of the Alaska Chamber of Commerce, Treasurer of the Alaska Business Political Action Committee, and is a member of BP’s Community Advisory Council.
+From 2010-2014 he was the chief financial officer of Faulkner Walsh Constructors.
+Prior to 2010 he was a vice president with First National Bank of Alaska for seven years.
 Active in the Bethel community during the time that he lived there, he was a member of the Bethel Chamber of Commerce from 2004-2010 and a member of the City of Bethel Finance Committee from 2003-2009.
 He served as the committee’s chairman from 2007-2009.
 Hippler holds a bachelor’s degree in economics from the University of Dallas.
 He fills the seat designated for the Alaska State Chamber of Commerce (1st term; term expires 1/15/2014).

-David Morgan, of Anchorage, is the Director of Reimbursement for Southcentral Foundation.
-He is also the former Chairman of the Municipality of Anchorage Health and Human Services Commission.
+David Morgan, of Dillingham, is the vice president and chief financial officer of the Bristol Bay Area Health Corporation.
+He was formerly Director of Reimbursement for Southcentral Foundation.
 He has worked in health care for over 30 years, serving Alaskan health care organizations’ community health center operations, financial planning, and government relations for much of that time.
-He is a member of the Alaska Primary Care Association, the Medicaid Tribal Task Force, the Healthcare Financial Manager Association, and the Alaska Medical Group Management Association.
+He has served as Chairman of the Municipality of Anchorage Health and Human Services Commission, and is a member of the Alaska Primary Care Association, the Medicaid Tribal Task Force, the Healthcare Financial Management Association, and the Alaska Medical Group Management Association.
 He holds a bachelor’s degree from Morehead State University.
 He fills the seat representing Alaska’s community health centers (2nd term; term expires 01/15/2016).

 Robert Urata, M.D., of Juneau, has been a family physician with Valley Medical Care since 1986.
 He is also the medical director for the Wrangell Medical Center, a clinical assistant professor of family medicine with the University Of Washington School Of Medicine, and has served as the medical director for Hospice and Homecare of Juneau since 1986.
 An active member of his community, he was named Citizen of the Year by the Juneau Chamber of Commerce in 2006.
 He was also named Alaska Family Physician of the Year by the Alaska Academy of Family Physicians in 1996.
 He formerly served on the Governor’s Health Care Strategies Planning Council from 2006 to 2008.
 Board certified in family medicine with added qualifications in geriatric medicine and hospice and palliative medicine, Dr. Urata earned a bachelor’s degree in biology from Northwestern University and a medical degree from the University of Washington.
 He was born and raised in Wrangell, Alaska.
 Dr. Urata fills the seat representing Alaska’s primary care physicians (1st term; term expires 1/15/2015).